knative/docs/docs/developer/eventing/sources/apiserversource/getting-started/README.md

         Where:

         - `<cluster-role-binding>` is the name of the ClusterRoleBinding that you want to create.
-        - `<cluster-role>` is the name of the ClusterRole that you created in step 3 above.
+        - `<cluster-role>` is the name of the ClusterRole that you created in step 3 earlier.
-        - `<service-account>` is the name of the ServiceAccount that you created in step 2 above.
+        - `<service-account>` is the name of the ServiceAccount that you created in step 2 earlier.
-        - `<namespace>` is the name of the namespace that you created in step 1 above.
+        - `<namespace>` is the name of the namespace that you created in step 1 earlier.

     1. Apply the YAML file by running the command: